haneybarg/Inline-Translator/README.md

 });
 ```
 To use the bot:
->/start
+:/start
->type anything
+:ype anything
->it is translated to english.
+:it is translated to english.
 #